 The study of your digestive system.
 A doctor who specialises in disorders of the digestive system is called a gastroenterologist.

-This is a test that is used to look at the way you digest food.
-An endoscope (a thin wobbly tube) is passed through your mouth.
-It doesn't hurt but it gives you a bit of a sore throat afterwards.
+This is a test that is used to look at inside your stomach.
+An endoscope (a thin bendy tube) is passed through your mouth and down your foodpipe into your stomach.
+If you’re awake when you have a gastroscopy (you can have it under general anaesthetic) it can give you a bit of a sore throat afterwards.

-A way of feeding where the food goes directly into a tube in your stomach bypassing your mouth and throat.
+A way of feeding where feed goes directly into a tube in your stomach bypassing your mouth and throat.

 Your genes are what makes you like your parents.
 Each cell in your body contains about 50,000 different genes.
 Each gene tells a particular cell how to work, so if you have a genetic problem, this could mean that certain cells don’t work properly.